 Specifically, the Linde Code of Business Integrity makes clear Linde's commitment to human rights.
 Linde recognizes every person's innate humanity and treats everyone with dignity and respect.
 In supporting the protection and promotion of human rights worldwide, Linde abides by the principles of the International Bill of Human Rights enacted by the United Nations, and does not condone nor engage in discrimination, harassment, violations of privacy, slavery or servitude, restrictions on free assembly or unfair employment practices.
+We prohibit any form of child labor or forced labor, including human trafficking.
 Linde commits to adhering to these human rights principles and expect similar standards to be observed by all with whom we conduct business.
+In addition, Linde issues locally-applicable Human Rights Policies.